Poptart1249/My-Projects/README.md

 In order to run this code, copy and paste the entire block of code to your chosen compiler and run the program.

 ## Technologies Used
-List the technologies, programming languages, and tools used in your projects.
-For example:
+List of the technologies, programming languages, and tools used in these projects
 - Java